Loose Leash Walking – A Refresher

 StepInto-180-Turn-300x103.jpg

 For more information on these walking techniques, check out Paws N Play’s Loose Leash Walking Class!
 It provides 4 weeks of nothing but practicing walking with your dog.
 You and Fido will learn all of these techniques and more!
-Checkout our calendar and Register today!
+Click the button below to see the classes available now and in the future

 Previous